ai-spatial/DERE/README.md

 ## Data

+The data used in this study are from publicly available sources, including in-situ carbon flux observations, process-based model simulations, and remote-sensing-derived plant functional type (PFT) labels.

+Specifically, the in-situ flux observations are based on public carbon flux benchmark datasets such as CarbonSense.
+The process-based model data include input conditions and simulation outputs from CarbonGlobe, which focuses on physical model emulation.
+The remote-sensing-derived PFT labels are obtained from ESA CCI products.
+Please refer to the paper for detailed descriptions of the datasets, preprocessing procedures, and citations.
-The data used in this study include simulation data, remote-sensing-derived variables, and in-situ flux observations from multiple flux networks.
-Due to data size and/or data-sharing restrictions, the processed datasets are not included in this repository.

-Please prepare the required data and update the data paths in the corresponding scripts before running the experiments.
+Due to data size and data-sharing considerations, the processed datasets are not directly included in this repository.
+Users should download the original datasets from the corresponding public sources and update the data paths in the scripts before running the experiments.

 ## Usage